Dynamics

 Digital Manifestation:

-Coordinated networks use social media algorithms, bots, and human amplifiers to rapidly spread false narratives across platforms
+Coordinated networks use social media algorithms, bots, and human amplifiers to spread false narratives across platforms

 Key Characteristics: